zulip/zulip/help/user-groups.md

 {tab|desktop-web}

-1. Click on a user group's mention in a message to open their **group card**.
+1. Click on a user group mention in a message to open the **group card**.

 {end_tabs}